fmaste/Haskell/doc/EDSL.md

 - Another problem with ```Expr``` is the way that the recursive structure of the tree has been mixed up with the symbols in it: It is not possible to traverse the tree without pattern matching on the constructors, and this prevents the definition of generic traversals where only the “interesting” constructors have to be dealt with.
 - The output value is always ```Bool```

-We are going to deal with the problem of generic traversal first, and will then see that the result also opens up for a solution to the extensibility problem.
+We are going to look at different solutions to this problem problem.

+## Phantom types or GADTs

+See [Generalised Algebraic Data Types (GADTs)](doc/Phantom.md) for the most widely used extensions to data types that is used to tackle some of this problems.

 ## A Generic Abstract Syntax Model for Embedded Languages